Skip to Content

 Can Grandparents Seek Custody of Their Grandchildren in Arizona?

-How Does Arizona Law Define a 'Substantial Relationship' in Grandparent Cases?
+How Does Arizona Law Define a “Substantial Relationship” in Grandparent Cases?

-Secure Your Relationship with Your Grandchildren in AZ
+Protect Your Relationship with Your Grandchildren

 Don’t wait to protect your rights and your family’s future.
 Contact us today for a free consultation by calling (480) 418-7011.
-Let’s work together to ensure your family remains connected and strong.

 • Arizona Association of Family Law Attorneys